This post contains amazon affiliate links.

 What is kuttu?

 Kuttu is otherwise known as buckwheat.
-This is a plant and the grain-like seeds are edible but these are not actually fall under grains category.
+This is a plant and the grain-like seeds are edible but these do not fall under the grains category.
 This is also known as pseudocereal like quinoa and amaranth.
 Buckwheat mainly consists of carbs, especially complex carbs.
 This is also a good source of protein and fiber.

 Recipe Card for Kuttu Ke pakode/ Kuttu Chips